 5. Commission-Only Sales.

 If you have a knack for connecting with people and the willingness to take on some risk, a commission-based freelance sales role could be a great fit for you.
-Many startups seek part-time and commission-only salespeople, especially when they're just getting started.
+Many startups seek part-time and commission-only salespeople, especially when they're just getting started, which means you'll often be able to make this a home based business.
 Sell for nothing but commission and negotiate yourself a good chunk of equity, and you could profit big time if the startup succeeds.
 Check out Angel List and see if an opportunity aligns with your interests.

 6. Online Courses.